Metalkiler/Cane-Categorical-Attribute-traNsformation-Environment/cane/README.md

 ```

 # New
-Version 2.0.3:
+Version 2.0.4:

-[x] - Introduced a scaler function implementation based from skelearn package but allowing to choose each columns you want to use and multiprocessing function.

-[x] - Also you can provide a custom function of your own! (check Example)
+[x] - Dicionary for IDF transformation and general improvements